juicedata/juicefs/docs/en/guide/sync.md

 For sequential write scenarios, ensure each file write has at least a 4M (the default block size) buffer available.
 If the write concurrency is too high or the buffer size is too small, the client will not be able to maintain the desired "writing by large chunks" pattern.
 Instead, it could only write by small slices, which combined with compaction, could really deteriorate performance due to write amplification.

-Compaction traffic can be monitored using `juicefs_compact_bytes`, available in the JuiceFS Web Console and the object storage section of the on-prem Grafana.
-If compaction traffic is substantial during a `sync` operation, consider the following optimizations:
+Compaction can be monitored using `juicefs_compact_size_histogram_bytes`, If compaction traffic is substantial during a `sync` operation, consider the following optimizations:

 * If the object storage bandwidth is limited, avoid setting high concurrency (`--threads`).
 Instead, start with low concurrency and gradually increase it until you get the desired speed.